fishfugu/the-number-line/docs/blog/posts/choosing-direction-for-thesis.md

 <!-- more -->

 Elliptic Curves (ECs) are wonderfully rich objects precisely because they behave very differently depending on the Field (or Ring) over which you consider them.
-Each choice (over the Reals \(\mathbf{R}\), a Finite Field \(\mathbf{F}_p\), the Rationals \(\mathbf{Q}\), or the Complex Numbers \(\mathbf{C}\)) opens the door to a slightly different set of questions and techniques.
+Each choice (over the Reals \(\mathbb{R}\), a Finite Field \(\mathbb{F}_p\), the Rationals \(\mathbb{Q}\), or the Complex Numbers \(\mathbb{C}\)) opens the door to a slightly different set of questions and techniques.
 Below is an overview of how each path typically unfolds and what sort of research directions one might pursue.

 ---

-## 1 Elliptic Curves over \(\mathbf{R}\)
+## 1 Elliptic Curves over \(\mathbb{R}\)

 ### Themes
 - **Visualisation and Real Geometry**
   Easily visualised as a cubic curve in the plane with some real components (depending on whether the cubic has 0, 1, or 2 "real ovals").
-Studied with real geometry and real analysis tools, though some of the deeper number-theoretic aspects might be “invisible” over \(\mathbf{R}\).
+Studied with real geometry and real analysis tools, though some of the deeper number-theoretic aspects might be “invisible” over \(\mathbb{R}\).

 - **Elliptic Integrals**
   The integral of a differential on an elliptic curve (when viewed as a real curve) leads to the notion of elliptic integrals, which connect to special functions in real analysis.

 - **Directions**
     1. Detailed geometric analysis of real points on the curve (the shape/topology of the real locus).
     2. Connections to real-analytic functions, elliptic integrals, real analysis aspects of Weierstrass \(\wp\)-functions.
     3. Further, might connect to some transcendence questions / real algebraic geometry.

 ### Pros / Cons
 - **Pros**: More straightforward geometric intuition; direct connections to real-variable tools (good for hands-on “pictures” and real analysis).